 Critical System Tiering Methodology

-The purpose of the Critical Systems Tiering Methodology is to support GitLab in categorizing systems based on their effect on GitLab’s SaaS subscriptions and the achievement of Gitlab’s mission and strategy.
-Ultimately, this provides GitLab with a mechanism to take a proactive approach to comprehensive risk management which considers risks, such as information security and privacy risks, impacting business operations across the organization.
-Additionally, by classifying systems into specific tiers, GitLab will be in a better position to appropriately prioritize risk mitigation activities and tailor internal controls based on a system’s related tier.
+The purpose of the Critical System Tiering Methodology is to support GitLab in categorizing systems based on their impact on GitLab’s SaaS subscriptions (delivery of GitLab.com or GitLab Dedicated).
+By classifying systems into specific tiers, GitLab may appropriately prioritize risk mitigation activities and tailor internal controls.

 Scope

-The critical systems tiering methodology is applicable to all systems utilized across GitLab which are tracked within the Tech Stack to ensure that all systems are vetted completely and accurately using a consistent and standardized methodology.
+The Critical System Tiering methodology is applicable to all systems utilized across GitLab which are tracked within the Tech Stack.

 Roles and Responsibilities